 Montreal's rental market is tight and poses little threat to the ownership market.
-The rental vacancy rate fell to a 14-year low of 1.9% in October 2018.
+The rental vacancy rate fell to a 15-year low of 1.5% in October 2019.
 The rate is unlikely to remain this low, however, as a wave of new rental supply is on its way.
-There's currently a record-high 15,450 purpose-built rental units under construction in the Montreal area.
-Source: RBC Economics Research, Statistics Canada GREATER MONTREAL AREA Demand fundamentals Unemployment rate relative to trailing 12-month average 1 1991 1993 1995 1997 1999 2001 2003 2005 2007 2009 2011 2013 2015 2017 2019 Montreal's job market is healthy and offers strong support for the housing market.
-The unemployment rate is trending down, reaching 5.5% in September 2019, near the lowest point on record dating back to 1987.
-Source: RBC Economics Research, Statistics Canada Adult population growth
+There's currently a record-high 15,800 purpose-built rental units under construction in the Montreal area.
+GREATER MONTREAL AREA Demand fundamentals Unemployment rate relative to trailing 12-month average

+Source: RBC Economics, Statistics Canada Montreal's job market is healthy despite easing slightly since fall.
+It still offers strong support for the housing market.
+The area's unemployment rate is near a generational low.

+Adult population growth

-Overall demographic conditions also are positive.
+Source: RBC Economics, Statistics Canada Overall demographic conditions also are positive.

-Montreal's adult population growth has accelerated markedly since mid-2015 to an eight-year high of 1.5% so far in 2019, widely exceeding the long-term average of 1.0%.
-Source: RBC Economics Research, Statistics Canada Supply fundamentals Completed and unsold units - singles and semis
+Montreal's adult population growth has accelerated markedly since mid-2015 to an eight-year high of 1.5% in 2019, widely exceeding the long-term average of 1.0%.
+Supply fundamentals Completed and unsold units - singles and semis

-There's no evidence of overbuilding in the single-family market segment Newly completed homes remaining unsold are at close to an all-time low.
-Source: RBC Economics Research, Statistics Canada, Canada Mortgage and Housing Corporation Completed and unsold units - multiples
+$Source: RBC\ Economics, Statistics\ Canada,\ Canada\ Mortgage\ and\ Housing\ Corporation$ There's no evidence of overbuilding in the single-family market segment.
+Newly completed homes remaining unsold are at close to an all-time low.
+Completed and unsold units - multiples